w3c/wai-curricula/content/designer/instructions-and-feedback.md

 Students should be able to:

-* ensure notification messages are easy to understand, and can be distinguished from any other user component
+* ensure notification messages are easy to understand and can be distinguished from any other user component
-* provide textual information about errors, successes, or any other information resulting from user input
+* provide textual information about errors, successes, or any other event resulting from user input
 * create designs that allow to associate notification messages, errors, and warnings to the component that generated such messages
 * describe related requirements for developers to ensure that notification messages are associated to their corresponding user interface component and can be rendered by assistive technologies

 ### Topic: Help and Error Prevention